ginseng666/Abgeordnete-MPs-Austria-1920-2021/README.md

 <br>
 <br>
 Note that the political functions, employment and education follow no standardised pattern, the MPs are free to include/exclude information.
 As several biographical pages are currently not linked correctly on the parliamentary website, the data about these persons is incomplete.

-As the data was scraped automatically errors due to inconsistent tags are possible.
+The same goes for some inconsistent tags.
 <br>
 <br>
-Known issues
+Known issues:
-* nr_complete: The death date of Maria Köstler is included as 11/1965.
+* nr_complete: The death date of Maria Köstler is only included as 11/1965.
-* nr_complete: In the first session after World War II, the parliament lists two entries for each of four politicians of the KPÖ, once they are listed as members of the KPÖ-club, once as members of the LB-club (Linksblock).
+* nr_complete: In the first two sessions after World War II, the parliament lists two entries for several politicians of the KPÖ, once they are listed as members of the KPÖ-club, once as members of the LB-club (Linksblock).
 Start and end date of those entries are identical.
-Those are Viktor Elser, Ernst Fischer, Franz Honner and Johann Koplenig.

 all data (c) https://www.parliament.gv.at